luomus/laji-map/README.md

 To release a new version, run `yarn run publish-to-npm`.

 Try to keep the code style consistent - ```yarn run lint``` should pass without errors.

+In order to use the geocoding widget, you should provide the Google API key to properties.json.
+See properties.json.example.

 ## Known issues ##